gabrielbma/datasciencecoursera_gettingcleaningdata_courseproject/README.md

  7 - write the result to the tidyDataset1.txt

- In order to clean and compute the average and standard devitation for each activity and subject, the following steps are performed by the script:
+ In order to clean and compute the average and standard devitation for each activity and subject, the following lines describes briefly the steps performed by the script:

  0 - Perform the same steps below and also;